 DR. GEIGERT joined the Company in May 1996 as Vice President, Quality.
 He previously served from 1991 to May 1996 as Vice President, Quality Control at Immunex Corporation, a biotechnology company.
 From 1973 to 1991, he was employed by Cetus Corporation where he served most recently as Director of Quality Control and Product Evaluation.
-Dr. Geigert holds a B.S. degree in Chemistry from Washington State University and a Ph.D. in Organic Chemistry/Analytical Chemistry from Colorado State University.
+Dr. Geigert holds a B.S. degree in chemistry from Washington State University and a Ph.D. in organic chemistry/analytical chemistry from Colorado State University.

 MS. MATSUI joined the Company in November 1992 as Senior Director, Planning and Resource Development with primary responsibility for strategic planning and human resources.
 In December 1994, Ms. Matsui was promoted to Vice President, Planning and Resource Development.
 Ms. Matsui's current responsibilities include investor relations, corporate communications, human resources, project management and strategic planning.
 As a consultant during 1992, Ms. Matsui assisted in the planning and implementation of the Company's unification from sites in Northern and Southern California to its present site in San Diego.
-From 1977 to 1991, she served in a variety of marketing and general management positions at Wells Fargo Bank including Vice President and Manager responsible for Consumer Retirement Programs and Vice President and Manager in charge of company-wide Employee Relations and Communications.
+From 1977 to 1991, she served in a variety of marketing and general management positions at Wells Fargo Bank including Vice President and Manager in charge of company-wide Employee Relations and Communications.
 Ms. Matsui received her B.A. and M.B.A. from Stanford University.